jberet/jberet-user-guide/batch_properties/README.md

 }
 ```

 Note that job- and step-level batch properties may not be directly injected into batch artifact classes.
-However, application may inject an batch artifact property that references a job- or step-level batch property via `jobProperties` substitution.
+However, application may inject an batch artifact property that references a job- or step-level batch property via `jobProperties` substitution in job xml.
 For example,

 ```xml
 <job id="job1" xmlns="http://xmlns.jcp.org/xml/ns/javaee" version="1.0">